 Yeah.
 Well, I don't know, but there are a lot of soundtracks.
 Maintaining a mood while you work is important.
 I only use the radio a little since it's nice when a good song is playing, but if a song you hate starts then your intensity drops (laughs).

 How much work did you do on "Baroque"?

 That's right, I made the Nerve Tower and Grotesques, the protagonist, the Guardian Angel and the Koriel, plus a Worker Angel that doesn't appear in the game.
 I think the total score was 11 or 12 models, including the Nerve Tower but I don't remember the exact point count (laughs).
 The first thing I did was to make the Nerve Tower which I was asked to design from an early stage, and I was also involved in planning the story and setting, so I was connected to this game from the very beginning.
 That was about 2 years ago, and a little while after that I began modeling figures.

 How long did it take to build the Nerve Tower?

 I made the Nerve Tower in about 2 weeks.
 I really wanted to make it more detailed.
 The surface was coated with a paint that looks like iron instead of real iron.
 There was also a rust-like paint I used on the surface.
-As for the Abnormals and Angels, it took about 2 days to sculpt each one.
-I managed somehow or other to do it in about a week.
+As for the Grotesques and Angels, it took about 2 days to sculpt each one.
+I’m not sure, but I think I was able to manage it in about a week.
 "Baroque" isn't limited to just the Nerve Tower and there weren't many clear design instructions on how to make the models, only details such as walking or jumping, so I was allowed a lot of creative freedom.
 So it was quite fast work.